Louis Desaix

 Louis Charles Antoine Desaix (/fr/) (17 August 1768 – 14 June 1800) was a French general and military leader during the French Revolutionary Wars.
-According to the usage of the time, he took the name Louis Charles Antoine Desaix de Veygoux.
+According to the usage of the time, he took the surname Desaix de Veygoux.
 He was considered one of the greatest generals of the Revolutionary Wars.

 Biography

 Desaix was born to a noble family in the Château d'Ayat in Ayat-sur-Sioule, in the province of Auvergne, to Gilbert des Aix, Lord of Veygoux, the family manor in Charbonnières-les-Varennes, and Amable de Beaufranchet, his wife and first cousin.
-Desaix received his military education at the school founded by Marshal d'Effiat, and entered the French royal army.
-During his first six years of service, he devoted himself to duty and to military studies.
+Desaix received his military education at the school founded by Marshal d'Effiat, and joined the French Royal Army.
+During his first six years of army service, he devoted himself to duty and to military studies.
 When the French Revolution broke out, he threw himself into the insurrectionist cause.
 Refusing to "emigrate", he joined the staff of Charles Louis Victor de Broglie, the Jacobin son of the duc de Broglie.
 This nearly cost Desaix his life, but he escaped the guillotine, and by his conspicuous service soon came into favor with the Republican government.
 Like many other members of the old ruling classes who had accepted the new order, the instinct of command joined to native ability, brought Desaix career success, and thus he had attained the command of a division in 1794.